John-wallace89/Barbell_Planner/README.md

 * User Story 14 - As a user, given I have logged in, I can logout at any point in the site:
 Once logged in, the option to log out is available in the nav bar at any point in the customer journey.

-* User Story 15 - As a user, When I log a workout I have the choice to pick either a 'Cardio' Workout or a 'Weights' based workout:
+* User Story 15 - As a user, When I log a workout I have the choice to pick either a 'Cardio' workout or a 'Weights' based workout:
-When logging a workout, I can see a switch that will let me indicate whether the workout is a 'cardio' or 'Weights' workout.
+When logging a workout, I can see a switch that will let me indicate whether the workout is a 'Cardio' or 'Weights' workout.

 ![log workout page screenshot](static/images/screenshots/log_workout_page.JPG)

 * User Story 16 & 17 (UPDATED) - When I log my workout, I can clearly see which type of workout it is, either 'Cardio' or 'Weights':
 Given I have logged a workout, my workout will appear in the list in the 'Barbell workouts' page.
-I can clearly see which workouts are mine and when I click on my workouts I am presented with an icon/tooltip that let's me know the type of workout it is.
+I can clearly see which workouts are mine and when I click on my workouts I am presented with an icon/tooltip that lets me know the type of workout it is.
-* User Story 18- UPDATED - As a user when I click on 'Log Workout' the workout then shows on the 'Barbell workouts' section of the site, and I am presnted with an success message:
+* User Story 18- UPDATED - As a user when I click on 'Log Workout' the workout then shows on the 'Barbell workouts' section of the site, and I am presented with an success message:
 When I have successfully logged a workout, I am directed back to the Barbell workouts page and presented with a success message.
-* User Story 19 - As a user, When I navigate to the My Workouts section, I can see the workouts that I have logged:
+* User Story 19 - As a user, When I navigate to the Barbell Workouts section, I can see the workouts that I have logged:
 My workouts are clearly identified with an icon and I can only edit, or delete workouts I have logged.

 ![user workout pixel 2 screenshot](static/images/screenshots/barbell_workouts_pixel2.JPG)